-Sarah, the first of the four Matriarchs, has come to symbolize motherhood for the entire world, and not only for the people of Israel.
+Sarah, the first of the four Matriarchs, has come to symbolize motherhood for the entire world.
 The midrash presents her as a prophet and a righteous woman whose actions are worthy of emulation; she converted Gentiles and drew them into the bosom of Judaism.
-The changing of her name from Sarai was her reward for her good deeds, and attests to her designation as a Sarah (i.e., one of the ruling ones) not only for her own people, but for all the peoples of the world.
+The changing of her name from Sarai was her reward for her good deeds and attests to her designation as a Sarah (i.e., one of the ruling ones) not only for her own people, but for all the peoples of the world.
 By merit of her good deeds, the people of Israel would merit certain boons; thus, for example, Israel received the manna in the wilderness by merit of the cakes that Sarah prepared for the angels.

 Sarah’s untimely death is perceived as related to the Binding of Isaac.
 She was the first of the Patriarchs and Matriarchs to be buried in the Cave of Machpelah.
 Her distinguished funeral teaches of the great esteem in which she was held by the inhabitants of the land, who all locked their doors and came to pay their respects to Sarah.

 The different traditions tell of Sarah’s role in spreading the name of God throughout the world.
 Her maternity expanded and came to symbolize the warm bosom of Judaism, both for her future descendants and for all the world.